Will your retirement money last as long as you do?Finances

 - The third bucket is for a longer time frame — year 16 and beyond — so you can afford to be a bit riskier, since you have more time to let that money grow.

-Keep in mind that the markets always have some element of volatility, so you may want to consider adding an annuity to your financial strategy as well.
-Annuities offer protection from downside market risk and can provide you with a guaranteed stream of income for life.
+Keep in mind that the markets always have some element of volatility, so you may want to consider adding a fixed or fixed indexed annuity to your financial strategy as well.
+These annuities offer protection from loss due to market downturns and may provide you with a guaranteed stream of income for life.
 Think of it as getting a “retirement paycheck” for as long as you live.
 You also have the freedom to use the money any way you like, from taking care of your essential needs to pursuing other retirement goals and dreams.

 Live now as you plan to later

 Another way to ensure that your money lasts throughout retirement is to start living now as if you are already retired.
-This will help you set a realistic retirement budget and give you ample time to make adjustments to your financial plans before your actual retirement.
+Test-driving your retirement can help you set a realistic retirement budget and give you ample time to make adjustments to your financial plans before your actual retirement.

 This information is brought to you by Athene — where unconventional thinking brings innovative annuity solutions that can help make your retirement dreams a reality.